Personal injury claims FAQs

 In England, Wales and Scotland, the general rule is that a claim should be brought within three years of the date that the incident causing an injury or illness occurred or the date you were first aware that you had suffered an injury or illness due to negligence.
 Additional time limits include:

-- Where a claim is being made on who has died, the claim must be brought within three years of their date of death
+- Where a claim is being made on behalf of someone who has died, the claim must be brought within three years of their date of death

 - Where a claim is being made on behalf of a child, the three year time limit does not begin until the child reaches age 18 in England and Wales or the child reaches age 16 in Scotland

-- The time limit when making a claim under is one year
+- The time limit when making a claim under The Human Rights Act is one year

 - There is no time limit on making a claim where the injured person lacks mental capacity

-Although these are the general rules when it comes to time limits, there may be occasions when the court would make a discretionary decision in order to pursue a claim outside the general time limits, so it's always best to who can advise you on whether or not you can pursue a claim.
+Although these are the general rules when it comes to time limits, there may be occasions when the court would make a discretionary decision in order to pursue a claim outside the general time limits, so it's always best to speak to a specialist solicitor who can advise you on whether or not you can pursue a claim.

 Will I have to go to court?